mathieucarbou/YaSolR/docs/overview.md

 When the AC voltage curve crosses the Zero point, the ZCD circuit sends a pulse (with a custom duration) to the controller board, which now knows that the voltage is at zero.
 The board then does some calculation to determine when to send the signal to the TRIAC (or Random SSR or RobotDyn) to activate it, based on the excess power, or if using Cycle Stealing control, to know when to let the current pass and for how many semi-periods.

-> ##### TIP
->
+!!! tip

-> I often order batches of this good ZCD module on PCBWay to get them cheaper and split the cost with friends.
+I often order batches of this good ZCD module on PCBWay to get them cheaper and split the cost with friends.
-> So if you need one, look at the [YaSolR Pro page to see if I have some stock left](https://yasolr.carbou.me/pro#zero-cross-detection-modules)
+So if you need one, look at the [YaSolR Pro page to see if I have some stock left](https://yasolr.carbou.me/pro#zero-cross-detection-modules)
-{: .block-tip }

 #### The Importance of a good ZCD circuit